vietvd88/tensorflow-house-images-classification/Readme.md

         python label_image.py --output_dir=prediction/ --image_path=unclassified-images/ --threshold=90

     - image_path: a unclassified folder or image (only support jpeg images now)
-    - output_dir: a folder to hold images after classifying
+    - output_dir: a folder to hold images after classifying.
+If it is set, images in image_path will be removed
     - threshold: Percent threshold to decide an image is belong to a class

     **Example:**